M-arcus/cloudron-docs/docs/documentation/updates.md

 ## How app updates work

-App updates are pushed via the Cloudron Store.
-The Cloudron checks for updates every midnight and updates apps automatically.
+Cloudron Apps are installed from the [Cloudron Store](/appstore.html).
+Cloudron checks the Cloudron Store for updates periodically and updates apps automatically.

 Cloudron always takes a backup of an app before performing an update.
-Should the backup creation fail, the update will not be performed.
-Should an update fail or misbehave after it has been applied, the Cloudron administrator can rollback to the backup.
+Should the backup creation fail, the update will not be applied.
+If an update fails or the updated app misbehaves, the Cloudron administrator can rollback to the backup.
 Rolling back to a backup reverts not just the data but also the code (so the app now runs the earlier working version).